bhavanabhasker/VehicleDetection/README.md

 ### Discussion
 Linear SVM classifier is used in the current implementation.
 It provides good accuracy but consumes some time to process around 16K images.
 I would like to experiment with different classification algorithms in the next version to ensure scalability and for better prediction.

-Combined hog feature extraction and color based features was used in the project.
+Combined hog feature extraction and color based features are used in the project.
 I have tried feature extraction using color spaces such as HLS, LUV and YCrCb.
 Although,LUV initially performed better,'RGB' and 'YCrCb' was selected as it provided better results.
 The HOG subsampling identified a single bounding box for two vehicles.
 I would like to try tuning the parameters to make sure that two cars will be identified seperately in the next version.